A nearly Blackwell-optimal policy gradient method: Experimental results

 \subsection{Initial barrier parameter tuning}

-The proposed \algref{alg:gainbiasbarrier_optim} asks for an initial value of the barrier parameter $\beta_0$.
-For tuning $\beta_0$, we run the exact version of \algref{alg:gainbiasbarrier_optim} several times with $\beta_0 \in \{0.01, 0.1, 1, 10, 100, 1000, 10000 \}$ representing small and large extremes.
-We note that in general, the value of $\beta_0$ goes hand in hand with the shrinking parameter and the number of outer iterations in \algref{alg:gainbiasbarrier_optim}.
+The proposed \algref{alg:gainbiasbarrier_optim} requires an initial value of the barrier parameter $\beta_0$.
+For tuning $\beta_0$, we run the exact version of \algref{alg:gainbiasbarrier_optim} several times with $\beta_0 \in \{0.01, 0.1, 1, 10, 100, 1000, 10000 \}$ representing a range of values from small to large extremes.
+We note that in general, the value of $\beta_0$ goes hand in hand with the shrinking parameter $\beta_{\mathrm{div}}$ and the number of outer iterations in \algref{alg:gainbiasbarrier_optim}.
 For a recipe for choosing those parameters' values, we refer the reader to \citet[\page{570}]{boyd_2004_cvxopt} and \citet[\page{104, 123}]{bertsekas_1996_copt}.
-Recall that the barrier parameter $\beta$ is quite analogous to the penalty parameter of penalty methods, such as the penalty parameter $\phi$ in \eqref{equ:optim_penalty}.
+Also note that the barrier parameter $\beta$ is quite analogous to the penalty parameter of penalty methods, such as the penalty parameter $\phi$ in \eqref{equ:optim_penalty}.

-\figref{fig:barrierparam_env_a_b} shows the experimental results on Env-A1, A2, A3, B1, B2, and~B3.

-For Env-A, a small $\beta_0$ yields best performance (\ie lowest absolute bias difference, the blue color).
+\figref{fig:barrierparam_env_a_b} shows the experimental results on Env-A1, A2, A3, B1, B2, and~B3. \textbf{For Env-A}, a small $\beta_0$ yields best performance (\ie lowest absolute bias error: the blue color).
 This is expected because all policies of Env-A are gain optimal.
-In model-free RL, if we knew that the gain landscape is flat, then we would optimize only the bias without the barrier (by setting $\beta_0 \gets 0$).
+In model-free RL, if we knew that the gain landscape is flat, then we would optimize only the bias without the barrier by setting $\beta_0 \gets 0$.
 Thus for this kind of environments, values towards the small extreme are suitable for $\beta_0$.
-Since the barrier function (part of \eqref{equ:biasbarrier_opt}), $\nabla g(\vecb{\theta})$, and $\nabla^2 g(\vecb{\theta})$ are all zeros for Env-A in exact settings, such a small value of $\beta_0$ matters only to the computation of the positive (semi-)definite preconditioning matrix.
-That is, where the gain Fisher \eqref{equ:infinite_traj_fisher} is multiplied by $\beta$, as in \algref{alg:gainbiasbarrier_optim}.
+Note that in exact settings, $\beta_0$ matters to the gradient-ascent update only through the multiplication of $\beta$ with the gain Fisher $\fgamat$ as in \eqref{equ:biasbarrier_precond}.
+This is because the gain gradient $\nabla g(\vecb{\theta})$ is a zero vector for Env-A.

-On the other hand for Env-B, values towards the large extreme are suitable for $\beta_0$.
-As mentioned in \secref{sec:bwoptim_algo}, small $\beta_0$ tends to induce ill-conditioned bias-barrier optimization landscapes, which should be avoided in the early outer iterations of \algref{alg:gainbiasbarrier_optim}.
-Recall that for Env-B the barrier function is essential since such an environment type requires gain then bias-barrier optimization.
+\textbf{On the other hand for Env-B}, values towards the large extreme are suitable for $\beta_0$.
+As mentioned in \secref{sec:bwoptim_algo}, a small $\beta_0$ tends to induce ill-conditioned bias-barrier optimization landscapes, which should be avoided in the early outer iterations of \algref{alg:gainbiasbarrier_optim}.
+Recall that for Env-B the barrier function is essential since such an environment type requires gain-then-bias-barrier bi-level optimization.